lok419/Highchart/README.md

 A highchart for freeboard
--> provide option to select a line color
+-> provide an option to select a line color